 From regulatory compliance to market preferences for packaging, a true contract manufacturing and packaging partner will be well-versed in the right technology for personal care, OTC, pharmaceuticals, and Medical Device manufacturing and packaging, and will understand the competitive landscape.
 This type of insight comes only with years of solid experience and trusted industry relationships.

 For example, as an aging population and focus on compliance and safety steers healthcare packaging toward options such as easier-to-open containers and self-heating tubes for one-time use, it is important that your contract manufacturing and packaging partner possess the competencies, registrations and relationships that make timely implementation of these trends and transitions possible.

-With an overarching commitment to Quality, Multi-Pack SolutionsTM is FDA registered and fully compliant at its Greenville, South Carolina and Milwaukee, Wisconsin facilities.
-Both are registered with the FDA as a Medical Device & Drug Establishment.
+With an overarching commitment to Quality, Multi-Pack Solution is FDA registered and fully compliant .
+Multi-Pack Solutions, located in Greenville, South Carolina is also registered with the FDA as a Medical Device and Drug Establishment.

-In addition, all three Multi-Pack Solutions facilities, including its Chicago, Illinois location are registered with the EPA and compliant to applicable regulations, including disinfectant wipes.
+In addition, Multi-Pack Solutions is registered with the EPA and compliant to applicable regulations.